BearBait16/Frogge/README.md

 ## Contributing
 We welcome contributions to make Fitness Frogs even better!
 If you have suggestions or feedback, please open an issue or submit a pull request.

+## Overview

+## Instructions for Build and Use

+Steps to build and/or run the software:

+1. open in xcode
+2. hit the build button
+3. a vm of an iPhone should open with the app open

+Instructions for using the software:

+1. if the app is on your own phone:
+2. log a workout on your apple watch with apple fitness
+3. the app will automatically update

+## Development Environment

+To recreate the development environment, you need the following software and/or libraries with the specified versions:

+* download Xcode
+* have an iPhone
+* have an applewatch conncected to said phone

+## Useful Websites to Learn More

+I found these websites useful in developing this software:

+* swift.org
+*
+*